dvd4319/ITPT_Project_Python1/README.md

     3. display each student’s initials, percentage and grade in the sorted order
     4. display the total numbers of As, Bs, Cs, Ds and fails

+## Task 6 - hockey teams

+Implement and test a program to calculate the number of points gained by five hockey teams, given the number of wins, draws and lost games, assuming a win is worth 3 points, a draw 1 point, and no points for a lost game.

+You should create your own test data and output the results on screen, in a suitable format.

+## Task 7 - Random list

+Implement and test a program to create a list of 35 random, upper case letters and then stores the list in an array.
+You should then sort the list into order, A to Z, and output the character in the middle of the list.

+## Task 8 - Enter and validate a password

+Implement and test a program to enter and validate a password.
+The program should do the following:

+1. Prompt the user to enter their password that can contain letters and numbers and be at least six characters long.
+2. If the password is correct, it should display a welcome message.
+3. If not, it should notify the user that their password was entered wrongly, they should be warned that they will be locked out of the system after three attempts and let them try again, but only allow three tries.
+4. If the user makes three incorrect attempts they should receive a suitable message.